be mindful, messy, & more yourself

 about me

-You might notice familiar frustrations: conversations that start easily but quickly spiral into misunderstandings, moments where you shut down or get defensive even though you don’t want to.
+You might notice familiar frustrations: conversations that start easily but quickly spiral, or moments where you shut down or get defensive even though you don’t want to.
+The same patterns keep showing up—& you’re curious about what drives them.

 This isn’t about fixing.
-It’s about reflecting, relating, & reimagining—with patience, presence, & curiosity.
+It’s about reflecting, relating, & reimagining—with patience, curiosity, & a little humor.
+Healing, to me, is like moss: slow, steady, & deeply rooted.

 my ideal clients + my approach

-i use a mix of:
+I use a mix of:

 person-centered & collaborative therapy